 Next, you’ll need to decide how many days it will likely take you to visit all the attractions you want to visit.
 Remember it can be easy to be too ambitious and think you’ll take in three museums, a castle, an aquarium, and a boat tour in one day.
 Try to leave yourself plenty of time so you don’t get exhausted and overwhelmed.
 Try to be realistic.

-Now, add together the total attraction costs plus the total travel ticket cost together.
-Then compare it to the cost of the needed Paris Pass.
-This should tell you your cost savings.
+Now, add together the total attraction costs, then compare it to the cost of the needed Paris Pass.
+This should tell you your cost savings, if any.

 Note: I would also be sure to check for current sales of the Paris Pass as 5% to 20% discount sales are run occasionally each year.
 A reduced pass price can significantly increase your cost savings!

 The next step is optional and requires some more calculations.
 For some people, the above will be enough as it shows the Paris Pass will either save them money (answer: buy the Paris Pass) or doesn’t save them money (answer: don’t buy the Paris Pass).
-But you can find out more information by digging further in the numbers if you wish.
-For example, if the Paris Pass does not provide cost savings based on Step 4, you can figure out if purchasing some of the components separately may still save you money.
-Alternatively, if your calculations showed Paris Pass cost savings in Step 4, you can also check to see if the Paris Pass is a better value than purchasing separate passes.
+But you can find out more information by digging further into the numbers if you wish.

-As mentioned earlier, the Paris Pass is made up of 3 separate passes explained below:
+As mentioned earlier, the Paris Pass is made up of 2 separate passes as explained below:

 The Paris Museum Pass is a popular museum pass in Paris that allows free entry into a number of the city’s most popular museums and monuments.
 It also includes priority line entrances at some of the included sites.
 This is a pass I have long recommended you can read my full review of the Paris Museum Pass in an earlier post.
 Museums include: